YoushaaMurhij/Self_Driving_Car_Models/README.md

 In this .py file, I implemented full logitudinal and lateral control of a simulated car in Carla software.

 ## Extended Kalman Filter EKF
+I implemented an Extended Kalman filter, which estimates the trajectory of a vehicle using odometry, range and bearing measurements.